Marisa Constantinides Reflects on the 1st year of #ELTchat

 Some teachers complain that it’s too fast for them to be able to participate but most stay and get used to it and keep turning up for their weekly injection of energy!

 Tara: It does take a bit of practice.
 What advice do you have for a teacher who attended one #ELTChat but had trouble keeping up?

 Marisa: Lurk!
-Lurking is good while you new and feeling a bit overwhelmed!
+Lurking is good while you’re new and feeling a bit overwhelmed!
 We have all been there as Twitter newbies, so don’t worry if it looks confusing at first!
-If you are going to be lurking, a great way to follow the chat is by going to our tweetchat room and following the stream of tweets there!

 I would also advise them not to worry.
 Even moderators sometimes miss out on some threads!
 That’s why it’s been great to have more than one moderator in each chat and we do have an absolutely fantastic team.
 If I miss something, I know for sure that one of the others will pick up that thread and it’s a great team feeling to have so much expertise on your side.